 Disease severity, history or treatment levels will also affect those in this group.
 If you require more information on risk levels, please contact your GP or hospital specialist.

-If you are caring for someone who is vulnerable, here are some simple steps you can take to protect them and to reduce their risk:
+If you are caring for someone vulnerable, here are some simple steps you can take to protect them and to reduce their risk:

 - do not visit or provide care if you are unwell, make alternative arrangements for anyone you care for